iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 2 reviews"/>
 </p>

+> Into a busy season and it's worse.
+Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time and now (once again) many - almost 40% - warnings with no info at all or nothing updated in the alert information.
+That's probably FEMA but still seriously downgrades usefulness.
+So problematic that other weather apps are needed for safety.<br> :date: __2021-01-06 13:09:50__

 > Super irregular performance and notifications.
 I cannot rely on this for requested information or results<br> :date: __2020-12-12 02:22:01__

 > Need more control over types of alerts.
 Don't need to be woken from deep sleep at 3 am for fog warning, for instance.
 Fog won't harm me when safe in bed in sturdy house unless I hurt myself being startled in my sleep by loud notification.<br> :date: __2020-11-29 09:17:51__

-> No change.
-Even after clearing cache, rebooting phone, etc still getting multiples of same exact alerts and several alerts with little or no lead time.
-That's probably FEMA but still downgrades usefulness.
-So problematic that other weather apps are needed for safety.<br> :date: __2020-11-15 22:38:27__

 > Once I sign in it then sends me a email code to sign in again....
 To many steps<br> :date: __2020-09-19 20:23:31__